 What has changed?

 - It was revealed Trump conditioned military aid to Ukraine on the country opening an investigation into bogus allegations related to his Democratic rival, Joe Biden.
 It is illegal for an American politician to solicit any kind of support from another country.
 Moreover, it shows Trump is willing, even as president, to put his own interests before the country’s.

 - Trump’s lawyers are arguing the president is essentially above the law in that neither he nor anyone working for him needs to comply with congressional subpoenas issued in the impeachment inquiry that is now underway.

 - Following a phone call with Turkey’s Recep Tayyip Erdoğan, Trump unexpectedly announced the withdrawal of American forces from northern Syria, apparently having consulted no one in his own government about the decision.
-Many Republicans and national security experts were appalled.
-They expect Turkey will use the opportunity to take control of the border region and suppress Kurdish militants there, who have done the most to defeat the self-described Islamic State.
+Many Republicans and national security experts are appalled.
+They expect Turkey will use the opportunity to take control of the border region and suppress Kurdish militants there, who have done more than anyone to defeat the self-described Islamic State.

 - In the face of criticism, Trump threatened in a tweet: “If Turkey does anything that I, in my great and unmatched wisdom, consider to be off limits, I will totally destroy and obliterate the economy of Turkey (I’ve done before!).”
 Those are not the words of a stable man.

 Support for impeachment

 When Special Counsel Robert Mueller confirmed that Trump’s 2016 campaign had sought support from Russia, and that Russians had interfered in the election in order to help Trump, it didn’t raise public support for impeachment.

 The revelation that Trump personally, as president, asked Ukraine for the same kind of “favor” has changed minds.
 Nearly one in two Americans now support impeachment against 43 percent who oppose it.